SHA888/next-typescript-template/README.md

 This project was made possible thanks to:

-- [Lovable](https://lovable.dev) - For the initial project generation and setup
 - The entire open-source community for their invaluable contributions to the technologies used in this template

 ## Resources